DeanAyalon/help/readme.md

 ## Proposed Solution
 inline dockerfile generating a custom image from the given hash
-> Not working for OP - Not a configuration problem, compose version perhaps?
+> Not working for OP, using Synology, forced to use old `docker-compose`

 ## Alternative
 `image: image:custom-tag@hash` works for the container instance